 Illinois Youth Center St. Charles

-A medium-security, all-male facility in St. Charles, Illinois, with a 12-to-1 staff-to-youth ratio.
-Despite this, the center has faced security staff shortages until recently.
-In June 2021, a woman pled guilty to felony official misconduct for engaging in sexual misconduct with a minor at the Illinois Youth Detention Center in St. Charles.
-The incident occurred in October 2020 while she was employed as a juvenile justice specialist at the center.
-This center was plagued with problems, this one conviction is just the tip of the spear.
+A medium-security, all-male facility in St. Charles, Illinois Youth Center St. Charles operates with a 12-to-1 staff-to-youth ratio, although it has struggled with staff shortages until recently.
+In June 2021, a woman pleaded guilty to felony official misconduct for engaging in sexual misconduct with a minor at the center in October 2020.

 Illinois Youth Center Warrenville